Self-reinforcing feedback and human behaviour

 See Psychodynamics and my Cyclic Intervention.

-Self-reinforcing cycles can also form around denial.
-Problem gamblers suffer many shocks resulting from their gambling.
-When they deny the severity of these shocks and continue gambling, their ability to deny shocks increases, forming another amplifying feedback cycle.
+Problem gamblers suffer many shocks resulting from their gambling, and the shocks tend to escalate in severity.
+Each time they deny the severity of one of these shocks and continue gambling, their ability to deny shocks increases, making it easier for them to continue gambling.
+This is another vicious cycle.

 More denial